The Bahrain Conference: What the Experts and the Media Missed

 Conflict management experts, including Kurt Lewin and Herbert Kelman, have cautioned that the diversionary details of plan execution are less valuable than a shared vision of how life could be after a transformation.
 Before a political solution can be sold, all parties have to imagine a highly desirable scenario far better than the status quo.

-Perhaps unschooled in this research, the New York Times in an editorial on Friday dismissed the Bahrain initiative as “big-dream plans divorced from reality,” echoing the historically unfounded cliché that diplomatic solutions must precede economic plans.
+Perhaps unschooled in this research, the New York Times in an editorial on Fridaydismissed the Bahrain initiative as “big-dream plans divorced from reality,” echoing the historically unfounded cliché that diplomatic solutions must precede economic plans.
 What the Times overlooks is the failed history of “political solution first,” which so far has usually meant there will be no solution.
 There are myriad self-interested advocacy groups, international bodies, and politicians, unfortunately, who read from the same script.

 People who witnessed the spirit of Bahrain feel otherwise.
 As former Obama administration Mideast peace envoy David Makovsky said to me at the event, “My hope is that after Bahrain…we’re not just saying we’ve put forth a compelling vision of an endgame, but we’re starting down that road to make it more tangible in the short term.
 Israeli-Arab cooperation has been going on for years under the table, but the table seems to be levitating, because it’s very crowded under there.”